PetWorm/LARVIO/README.md

 A single-thread toyish example as well as a ROS nodelet package for LARVIO is provided in this repo.

 Notice that Hamilton quaternion is utilized in LARVIO, which is a little bit different from the JPL quaternion used in traditional MSCKF community.
 The filter formulation is thus derivated from scratch.
-Please check our [Senors2019](https://www.mdpi.com/1424-8220/19/8/1941/htm) and CJA2020 (coming soon) papers for details.
+Please check our [CJA2020](https://www.sciencedirect.com/science/article/pii/S1000936120301722) and [Senors2019](https://www.mdpi.com/1424-8220/19/8/1941/htm) papers for details.

 ## Results